paulwilcox/simethics/src/towardPrincipia.md

 TODO: Is the reliance on perceptive set too strong here?
 Seems that objects in the perceptive set can be mixed in with non-perceptive objects.
+TODO: 'ordering' was defined late in this game.
+As a result, 'habits' is poory defined, and in turn I"m having trouble with 'time'.

 Our perceptions constitute a simple set